Hilltop castle and stone rooftops of Gjirokaster, Albania

 Where to eat

-What to eat: qifqi (Gjirokaster’s own rice ball speciality — the most locally specific dish), byrek, slow-cooked meat, village salads, local wine.
+What to eat: qifqi (Gjirokaster’s own rice ball speciality — the most locally specific dish and a must-order), byrek, slow-cooked lamb, grilled liver, village salads, local wine from Berat or Permet.

-Dinner in the old bazaar is the best single Gjirokaster evening experience.
+Dinner in the old bazaar is the best single Gjirokaster evening experience — the stone setting and steep hillside backdrop make it worth the trip alone.

 Getting there